These supplements are proven to reduce cortisol, a stress hormone that, in excess, is often the cause of physical and mental health problems.

 However, there is a cortisol supplement that increases cortisol if that’s something you seek to do.

-People with Addison’s disease, for example, benefit from supplements such as licorice root that raise cortisol levels.
-(64)
+People with Addison’s disease, also known as adrenal insufficiency, benefit from supplements such as licorice root that raise cortisol levels.
+(62)

 Licorice root (Glycyrrhiza glabra) is a multipurpose herb used in both traditional Chinese and Ayurvedic healing, most commonly for digestive disorders.